predis/predis/README.md

 While we try to update Predis to stay up to date with all the commands available in Redis, you might prefer to stick with an old version of the library or provide a different way to filter arguments or parse responses for specific commands.
-To achieve that, Predis provides the ability to implement new command classes to define or override commands in the default server profiles used by the client:
+To achieve that, Predis provides the ability to implement new command classes to define or override commands in the default command factory used by the client:

 ```php
 // Define a new command by extending Predis\Command\Command: